INFO-4602-5602/project-2-ncwit-team-8/README.md

 2) run "python yearRace.python"
 ```
 About
-This visualization exhibits the diversity of women in STEM programs over time.
+This visualization exhibits the diversity of the women in STEM programs over time.

 ### Visualization Three